 If you see Gareth Ainsworth walking down the street and wonder what he does for a living, a middle-aged football coach would be your last guess.
 By day, Gareth Ainsworth is the head coach of the Championship club Wycombe Wanderers but by night he is a hunky rockstar.

-His team recently gave a tough fight to Spurs in the FA Cup fixture and Mourinho himself praised him after the game.
 Here are 10 things you don’t know about ‘Mr. Rock n Roll’.

 In his early days as a player in AFC Wimbledon, his fellow teammate Kenny Cunningham gave him the name ‘Wild Thing’ after the song by ‘The Troggs’ due to his long hair, explosive attitude both, on and off the pitch and his love for Rock Music.